hgeorgsch/pai-exercises/TicTacToe/README.md

 (as shown in the template) and `getArray()` to get an array representation of the current board.

+Note that the Player can find out which mark to place by calling `state.toMove()`.
+The first player always writes "X" and the second player "O".

 # Testing the Game

 Three scripts have been provided to play the game.